 Neo 6m GPS Module is one of the most frequently used GPS modules throughout the world.
-The Neo 6m GPS module is used for the Location Tracking.
+The Neo-6m GPS module is used for Location Tracking.
 I have been using the Ublox Neo 6m GPS module in different types of advanced level projects, which you can check out by clicking on the links given below.

 The library used in this project is developed by Mikal Hart.

 In this tutorial, we will cover

 - Neo-6m GPS Module features

 - Neo-6m GPS Module interfacing with Arduino Uno

 Please Note: these are affiliate links.
 I may make a commission if you buy the components through these links.
 I would appreciate your support in this way!